kkibria/dev_cookbook/docs/_topics/rust.md

 ---
 title: Rust language
 ---
 # {{ page.title }}

+## Learning rust
+* [The rust book](https://doc.rust-lang.org/book/).
+Expand the TOC by pressing the menu icon on the top left of the page.

 ## Using rust in Raspberry pi
 * [How to Get Started With Rust on Raspberry Pi](https://www.makeuseof.com/tag/getting-started-rust-raspberry-pi/)